-- Any and all personal taxes and duties, whether income related or not, in respect of fees, payments, grants and awards made pursuant to this Policy are for the account and expense of the individual recipient in question, except where otherwise stated in relation to the annual health check and elements of relocation support.
-Any and all social charges levied upon the Company by any Danish or foreign authority in respect of fees, payments, grants and awards made pursuant to this Policy are paid by the Company. - 7.2 The Remuneration Committee may consider to recommend other types of remuneration to meet the overall aims and objectives of the Company, including remuneration of a one-off or extraordinary nature for example when an individual is first hired or takes up an Executive Management position.
-In such circumstances, the Board of Directors may grant one-off bonuses or other extraordinary incentives, e.g. retention bonus, severance payment, sign-on bonus or other similar arrangements, provided that such one-off bonus or extraordinary incentive is deemed necessary in order to meet the overall objectives of the Remuneration Policy and Pandora's long-term interests. - The value of such one-off bonuses and extraordinary incentives (incentives in the form of STIP to be valued at the target award value and in the form of LTIP to be valued at the par award value) may not exceed an amount corresponding to 2x Fixed Annual Base Salary at the date of the extraordinary award, thereby possibly derogating from the maximum limits for the Short-term and Long-term Incentive set out in section 4.1 and the pay mix illustrated in section 5.2 of this Remuneration Policy.
+Any and all personal taxes and duties, whether income related or not, in respect of fees, payments, grants and awards made pursuant to this Policy are for the account and expense of the individual recipient in question, except where otherwise stated in relation to the annual health check and elements of relocation support.
+Any and all social charges levied upon the Company by any Danish or foreign authority in respect of fees, payments, grants and awards made pursuant to this Policy are paid by the Company.

+The Remuneration Committee may consider to recommend other types of remuneration to meet the overall aims and objectives of the Company, including remuneration of a one-off or extraordinary nature - for example when an individual is first hired or takes up an Executive Management position.
+In such circumstances, the Board of Directors may grant one-off bonuses or other extraordinary incentives, e.g. retention bonus, severance payment, sign-on bonus or other similar arrangements, provided that such one-off bonus or extraordinary incentive is deemed necessary in order to meet the overall objectives of the Remuneration Policy and Pandora's long-term interests.

+The value of such one-off bonuses and extraordinary incentives (incentives in the form of STIP to be valued at the target award value and in the form of LTIP to be valued at the par award value) may not exceed an amount corresponding to 2x Fixed Annual Base Salary at the date of the extraordinary award, thereby possibly derogating from the maximum limits for the Short-term and Long-term Incentive set out in section 4 and the pay mix illustrated in section 5 of this Remuneration Policy.
 In any other regard such extraordinary awards shall be consistent with this Remuneration Policy, and, in particular, have regard to the overall alignment between the level of the annual Short-term Incentive, annual grant of Long-term Incentive, the Share Holding Period and Share Ownership Requirements.

-7.4 Directors' and Officers' liability
+Directors' and Officers' liability

-To be able to attract and retain qualified members of the Board it is the Company's policy to take 7.4.1 out customary directors' and officers' liability insurance (D&O insurance).
-The Company may also, to the furthest extent permitted by law, and subject to certain and specific financial limitations, indemnify members of the Board from and against any liability and loss, arising out of any claims raised by any third party (except for the Company or a company within the Company's group), that a member of the Board personally incurs in the discharge of their duties and services.
-Notwithstanding anything to the contrary otherwise stipulated in this Remuneration Policy, any indemnification paid by the Company shall cover any applicable personal taxes owed by any member of the Board having benefitted from the indemnification.
-The indemnification shall be for the sole benefit of members of the Board and no third party shall be entitled to rely on or derive any benefits therefrom.
-Any indemnification will be secondary to but not conditioned on coverage under any D&O insurance taken out by the Company and will not include claims raised due to a member of the Board's fraud, criminal offences, wilful misconduct or gross negligence.
-Furthermore, any indemnification undertaking by the Company shall be limited to a specific period counted from the time of departure as member of the Board.
-Subject to the terms and conditions set out in this paragraph, the Board is authorised to determine the detailed terms of any indemnification scheme, including coverage, and to manage and administer the indemnification scheme, and to take any decisions under the scheme in respect of any claims.
-Likewise, the Board has the authority to determine the detailed terms of any indemnification scheme with the Executive Management.
+To be able to attract and retain gualified members of the Board and Executive Management, it is the Company's policy to take out customary directors' and officers' liability insurance (D&O insurance), as appropriate.
+If the insurance does not provide any or only insufficient coverage, the Company may, to the furthest extent permitted by law, indemnify additional liability that a member of the Board or Executive Management may personally incur in the discharge of their duties.
+Regardless of paragraph 1 of section 7 of this Remuneration Policy, any indemnification paid by the Company shall cover any applicable personal taxes owed by any member of the Board of Directors or Executive Management having benefitted from the indemnification.
+Any indemnification will be secondary to any D&O insurance taken out by the Company and will not include claims raised due to a member of the Board of Director's or the Executive Management's fraud, wilful misconduct or gross negligence.
+The Board of Directors is authorised to determine the detailed terms of the indemnification scheme, including coverage, and to manage and administer the indemnification scheme, and to take any decisions under the scheme in respect of any claims.

-8. ADOPTION AND PUBLICATION
+ADOPTION & PUBLICATION

-8.1 The Remuneration Policy has been adopted by the Board of Directors and approved by the Annual General Meeting on 14 March 2024 and is available on the Company's website.
+The Remuneration Policy has been adopted by the Board of Directors and approved by the Annual General Meeting on 11 March 2021 and is available on the Company's website.